WriterZen Review: Is It the Best All-in-One Blogging Tool for You?

 The Allintitle column shows the number of search results that contain all of the words in your key phrase somewhere in their article titles.
 It’s a well-known rough measure of how well a blog post meets searcher intent.

-The GoldenScore is based on the Keyword Golden Ratio, or KGR, a method of keyword research.
-Popularized by Doug Cunnington of Niche Site Project, KGR is a keyword research research method based on allintitle results and overall search volume.
+The GoldenScore is based on the Keyword Golden Ratio, or KGR, a method for researching keywords.
+Popularized by Doug Cunnington of Niche Site Project, KGR is based on allintitle results and overall search volume.

-You can definitely use KGR without any tools except Google and a search volume estimator, but it’s a pretty handy feature to have right at your fingertips in an all-in-one tool like WriterZen.
+The Keyword Explorer Tool utilizes Google's database to assist you in discovering golden keywords that are more likely to boost your website's visibility in search results.
+You can definitely use KGR without any tools except Google and a search volume estimator, but for finding relevant keywords, it’s a pretty handy feature to have right at your fingertips in an all-in-one tool like WriterZen.

 Keyword Import and Topic Clusters